Stress and anxiety in dogs - signs and solutions

 How can I help reduce reduce problem behaviour, stress and anxiety in my dog?

 If your dog is showing signs of stress or anxiety, first you should try to remove the cause.
 Some stressful situations, such as a new home or addition to the family, can’t be removed.
-But, there are dog calming products available to help reduce stress in dogs.
+But, there are dog calming products available to help reduce stress and anxiety in dogs.